jaskaransingh16/HealthCare-Analysis-Power-BI-/README.md

 ---

-## 🎞 Dashboard GIF (Coming Soon)
-A GIF showcasing dashboard navigation can be added for GitHub documentation / LinkedIn showcase.

----

 ### ⭐ If you like this project
 Give a **star ⭐ on GitHub** & connect on LinkedIn for more Power BI dashboards!